How to work, interact, and relate with me

 My personal purpose

-I try to pragmatically synthesize what works in both traditional and new ways of working.
+I pragmatically synthesize what works in both traditional and new ways of working.
 I am inspired by the question of how to make companies (and society) both more successful and more humane.

 - I am working on something that makes the world a better place and advances mankind

-- I am regularly doing multi-day outdoor trips (e.g. ski tours) with my son Sebastian
+- I am regularly doing multi-day outdoor trips (e.g. ski tours) with my children and friends

 - I am authoring a popular publication about a successful organization I am part of that helps others reliably and cost-effectively create caring network companies